June Grass

 Grass

-Description: This native perennial grass forms a tight tuft of culms and leaves about ½1½' tall.
+Description: This perennial grass forms a tight tuft of culms and leaves about ½–1½' tall.
 The culms are light green, terete, and glabrous to finely pubescent.
 The alternate leaves are located mostly along the lower half of each culm.
-The leaf blades are up to 1/8" across (3 mm.) and 6" long; they are medium green to greyish blue, flat to somewhat involute (rolled inward), and slightly pubescent to hairless.
+The leaf blades are up to 4.5 mm. across and 6" long; they are medium green to greyish blue, flat to somewhat involute (rolled inward), and slightly pubescent to hairless.
 The leaf sheaths are similar in color to the leaf blades and usually pubescent.
 There are remnants of dried leaves surrounding the base of each tufted plant; these dried leaves are light grey or straw-colored.
-Each culm terminates in a spike-like panicle of florets about 3-6" long.
-This panicle is initially light to medium green, but it later becomes light
+Each culm terminates in a spike-like panicle of florets about 2-6" long.
+This panicle is initially light to medium green, but it later becomes light tan to various shades of brown.

-tan to brown.
 The branches of this panicle are up to 1" long and appressed to ascending; they subdivide into branchlets with terminal spikelets.
-Each spikelet is 5-6 mm. long and flattened; it consists of a pair of glumes at the bottom and 1 or 2 pairs of lemmas.
+Each spikelet is 5-6 mm. long and somewhat flattened; it consists of a pair of glumes at the bottom and 1 or 2 pairs of lemmas.
 Each lemma has a palea that encloses a single perfect floret.
 The glumes and lemmas are ovate-lanceolate, keeled, and hairless.
 The lemmas and larger glume are 4-5 mm. long, while the smaller glume is 3-4 mm. long.
 The blooming period occurs during the late spring or early summer (hence the common name of the species).
 The florets are wind-pollinated.
 After the grains ripen, disarticulation is above the glumes.
-The root system is fibrous.
-June Grass normally occurs in scattered clumps.
+Individual grains are 2.5-3.0 mm. long, slightly flattened and ellipsoid in shape, and light-colored.
+The root system is fibrous and short-rhizomatous.
+June Grass normally occurs in scattered tufts, rather than forming dense colonies.

 Cultivation: In Illinois, this grass is typically found on dry sandy ground where it is sunny.
 It will tolerate more fertile soil if competition from taller plants is reduced or eliminated.
 Under the preceding conditions, either level ground or slopes provide acceptable locations.
 Because of the C3 metabolism of this cool-season grass, most vegetative growth and development occurs during the spring and early summer.

-Photographic Location: A wildflower garden of the webmaster in Urbana, Illinois.
+Photographic Location: A stabilized foredune near Lake Michigan at the Indiana Dunes State Park in NW Indiana, and the wildflower garden of the webmaster in Urbana, Illinois.